iangreenleaf/blog_house/_posts/2020-08-11-the-chimney.md

 Once the weather cleared, the crew wrapped up the rest of the work pretty quickly.

+{% gallery %}
-{% responsive_image path: assets/images/the-chimney/chimney-bottom.jpg alt: "Photo of the finished chimney", caption: 'There are more <a href="https://www.hebronbrick.com/products/thin-brick/">color options</a> than you might expect.
+{% gallery_image path: assets/images/the-chimney/chimney-bottom.jpg alt: "Photo of the finished chimney", caption: 'There are more <a href="https://www.hebronbrick.com/products/thin-brick/">color options</a> than you might expect.
 We went with "Bell Tower", or as I like to call it, "Brick".' %}
-{% responsive_image path: assets/images/the-chimney/chimney-top.jpg alt: "Photo of the finished chimney", caption: "View from the attic window" %}
+{% gallery_image path: assets/images/the-chimney/chimney-top.jpg alt: "Photo of the finished chimney", caption: "View from the attic window" %}
-{% responsive_image path: assets/images/the-chimney/house-finished.jpg alt: "Photo of the house with finished chimney" %}
+{% gallery_image path: assets/images/the-chimney/house-finished.jpg alt: "Photo of the house with finished chimney" %}
+{% endgallery %}

 I like that the chimney looks like brick, that it fits the style of our house and fits the style of the neighborhood.
 It doesn't draw attention to itself any more and that was exactly the goal.